zhongl/scala-with-cats/src/pages/cats/index.md

 ```

 Oops---that didn't work!
-The `apply` method uses *implicits* to look up individual instances,
+The `apply` method has a `using` clause to look up individual instances,
 so we'll have to bring some instances into scope.

 ### Importing Default Instances {#sec:importing-default-instances}